norvig/paip-lisp/docs/chapter1.md

 > \>

 We see that Lisp has printed the answer, `4`, and then another prompt, `>`, to indicate it is ready for the next computation.
 Throughout this book, all Lisp expressions will be displayed in typewriter font.
 Text on the same line as the `>` prompt is input typed by the user, and text following it is output printed by the computer.
-Usually, input that is typed by the programmer will be in lowercase letters, while output thatis printed back by the computer will be in UPPERCASE letters.
+Usually, input that is typed by the programmer will be in lowercase letters, while output that is printed back by the computer will be in UPPERCASE letters.
 Of course, with symbols like `+` and `4` there is no difference.

-To save space on the page, the output will sometimes be shown on the same line as the input, separated by an arrow `&rArr;` which can be read as "evaluates to," and can also be thought of as standing for the return or enter key that the user presses to complete the input:
+To save space on the page, the output will sometimes be shown on the same line as the input, separated by an arrow &rArr; which can be read as "evaluates to," and can also be thought of as standing for the return or enter key that the user presses to complete the input:

 > \> (+ 2 2) &rArr; 4